stanford-gfx/Horus/README.md

 Niels Joubert, Mike Roberts, Anh Truong, Floraine Berthouzoz, Pat Hanrahan
 ACM Transactions on Graphics 34(6) (Proc.
 SIGGRAPH Asia 2015)

+Note that Horus is a research prototype, and contains experimental and untested code.
+We release it here to enable researchers to reproduce and build on our results.

 ## Installation Instructions

 Horus is an in-browser Javascript application with a Python backend.
 It relies on the Google Earth NSAPI plugin and Google Chromium.
-It has been exclusively tested on Mac OS X. Note that Horus is a research prototype, and contains experimental and untested code.
-We release it here to enable researchers to reproduce and build on our results.
+We tested Horus exclusively on Mac OS X. Installation instructions can be found here:

 https://docs.google.com/document/d/1t-euYONWhzXfZr2kS9Qt8z9R9N8hgF3YIWdFDxR72AI/edit